-- Access to new technologies.
+- Access to new technologies

-- Some combination of the above.
+- Some combination of the above

-Regardless of the rationale for the merger on paper and in the press, producing those targeted benefits is hard work.
-Those managers and employees who are able to help bring the benefits to life stand to prosper.
+All of this “access” is usually a strategic bet on the ability of the two firms to come together and turn potential into reality.
+Regardless of the rationale for the merger, producing those targeted benefits is hard work.
+Managers and employees who are able to help bring the benefits to life stand to prosper.

-You can answer the question.
-“What does this mean for me?” by reviewing your firm’s historical approaches to these transactions and looking and listening for intentions from senior management.
+You can answer the question “What does this mean for me?” by reviewing your firm’s historical approaches to these transactions and looking and listening for intentions from senior management.

 If your firm typically acquires and leaves the acquired company alone to operate on its own, not much will change for you or your team members.
 This portfolio approach is typically pursued by organizations categorized as conglomerates or outside investment groups interested in owning a wide variety of companies.

 Alternatively, if your firm’s history or the acquiring firm’s track record is to combine operations, it is reasonable to anticipate significant changes as a result of what is termed an integration process.
 You will work with your new peers to develop and execute the plans required to combine activities and eliminate redundancies and exploit opportunities.